renderorange/weather-api/README.txt

 The http library is used but is included through nodejs core.
 No additional installation is required.

-Additionally, the moment and pigpio libraries are also used.
-Both are defined in the package.json file within the project's base dir, and can be installed via npm.
+Additionally, the moment and node-dht-sensor libraries are also used.
+Both are defined in the package.json file within the project's base dir and can be installed via npm.

+Of note, the node-dht-sensor library requires the bcm2835 C library installed to the Raspberry Pi before installing through npm, else installation will fail.

 # AUTHOR